 We also note that Pic’s are trying to do good in several areas (clean energy, serving their local community etc.), and have structured their commitments around the UN’s SDGs.

-We do not consider Ferrero’s products to be 100% slave free, but they are recommended based on making considerable efforts in some areas and actually being slave/child labour free in others.
+We do not consider Ferrero’s products to be 100% slave free, but note they are making considerable efforts in some areas and are actually slave/child labour free in others.
 Ferrero makes Nutella, TicTac lollies, Ferrero Rocher chocolates and the Kinder chocolate range.

 Ferrero has just released its 2021 sustainability report.
 In terms of risky ingredients: